dmp267/eigenda-exploration/README.md

 # EigenDA Exploration
-This repository contains exploratory work around the operation of Eigenlayer and EigenDA nodes.
-Setups for the Holesky testnet and Ethereum Mainnet have been provided.
+This repository contains exploratory work around the operation of Eigenlayer nodes and EigenDA.
+So far, a setup for Holesky testnet has been provided.
+To begin, clone this repo and make sure you have all prerequisites installed

 ### Prerequisite:
 * [Install Docker](https://docs.docker.com/engine/install/)